 The Congressional Research Service report said Soviet annual spending on psi research has been "speculated to amount to tens of millions of dollars."

-By contrast, total funding for parapsychology studies in the United States "probably does not greatly exceed \$500,000" a year currently, with most of the money coming from foundations and other private sources, it said.
+By contrast, total funding for parapsychology studies in the United States "probably does not greatly exceed \$500,000" a year currently, with most of the money coming from ...